adolfintel/TDF/README.md

 #### Game starts with the wrong language with no way to change it
 * See the `TDF_WINE_LANGUAGE` variable
-* If the game is using a Steam/EGS/whatever emulator, there's usually an file nearby like `steam_api.ini` that will contain some configuration, including the language
+* If the game is using a Steam/EGS/whatever emulator, there's usually a file nearby like `steam_api.ini` that will contain some configuration, including the language
 * Some games require a command line option to change the language (`game_args` variable)
 * Some older games store the language in the registry, remove `game_exe` from the configuration to get into "install mode", run regedit and find the key